flynnbr11/QMLA/docs/full_guide.rst

     exploration_strategy='UserExplorationStrategy'

+A complete step-by-step example of implementing custom :term:`ES` is given in :ref:`section_tutorial`.
 Users should ensure they understand the options for launching :term:`QMLA` as outlined in :ref:`section_launch`.

 Each :term:`ES` is assigned a unique :term:`Exploration Tree (ET) <ET>`,